- Get Info

 We very much respect that you are eager to receive an admission decision.
 We carefully read each application individually to ensure each student receives a fair and consistent admission decision.
 We use a comprehensive and thorough review process that does take some time to complete.

-Admission decisions are mailed on a rolling basis.
-All applicants who submitted a complete application by the December 15 priority deadline will receive an admission decision by February 28, 2013.
-Decision letters are mailed to students and are also posted on Application Tracker.
+Admission decisions are made on a rolling basis.
+All applicants who submitted a complete application by the December 16th priority deadline will receive an admission decision by February 28, 2014.
+Decisions are posted on Application Tracker.
 Please be assured that your application will receive very careful, individual consideration.

 We do not use automatic criteria or formulas to make an admission decision.
 There is no score that automatically leads to admission.
 However, test scores and high school rank (if available) are still among our primary review factors.
 See the question above ("What factors do you consider when making an admission decision?") for more detailed information.